TuringLang/SliceSampling.jl/docs/src/gibbs_polar.md

 ```

 ## Demonstration
-As illustrated in the original paper, GPSS shows good performance on heavy-tailed targets despite being a multivariate slice sampler:
+As illustrated in the original paper, GPSS shows good performance on heavy-tailed targets despite being a multivariate slice sampler.
+Consider a 10-dimensional Student-$$t$$ target with 1-degree of freedom (this corresponds to a multivariate Cauchy):

 ```@example gpss
 using Distributions
 using Turing